+Chen et al. \cite{139TeachingLargeLanguage} demonstrate that self-debugging can teach the LLM to perform rubber duck debugging; i.e., without any human feedback on the code correctness or error messages, the model is able to identify its mistakes by investigating the execution results and explaining the generated code in natural language.
+Cao et al. \cite{52promptDesign} conducts a study of LLM's debugging ability for deep learning programs, including fault detection, fault localization and program repair.

+\textbf{Bug localization.} Wu et al. \cite{136LargeLanguageModels} compare the two LLMs (ChatGPT and GPT-4) with the existing fault localization techniques, and investigate the consistency of LLMs in fault localization, as well as how prompt engineering and the length of code context affect the results.
+Kang et al. \cite{163APreliminaryEvaluation} propose AutoFL, an automated fault localization technique that only requires a single failing test, and during its fault localization process, it also generates an explanation about why the given test fails.
+Yang et al. \cite{168LargeLanguageModels} propose LLMAO to overcome the left-to-right nature of LLMs by fine-tuning a small set of bidirectional adapter layers on top of the representations learned by LLMs, which can locate buggy lines of code without any test coverage information.
+Tu et al. \cite{122Llm4cbiTamingLlms} propose LLM4CBI to tame LLMs to generate effective test programs for finding suspicious files.

-There are also studies focusing on a sub-phase of the debugging process.
-For example, \cite{9generalBugReproduction} proposes a framework to harness the LLM to reproduce bugs, and suggest bug reproducing test cases to the developer for facilitating debug. \cite{67failureTestCases} focuses on a similar aspect about finding the failure-inducing test cases whose test input can trigger the software's fault.
+\textbf{Bug reproduction.} There are also studies focusing on a sub-phase of the debugging process.
+For example, Kang et al. \cite{9generalBugReproduction} and Plein et al. \cite{130CanLlmsDemystify} respectively propose the framework to harness the LLM to reproduce bugs, and suggest bug reproducing test cases to the developer for facilitating debugging.
+Li et al. \cite{67failureTestCases} focus on a similar aspect of finding the failure-inducing test cases whose test input can trigger the software's fault.